-Treatment for HIV involves taking medication that reduces the amount of the virus in the body.
+Treatment for HIV involves taking medication, such as pills, that reduces the amount of the virus in the body.
 This is called antiretroviral therapy.
-Two other options, PEP and PrEP, can prevent HIV.
+Two other options, PEP and PrEP, can also help prevent HIV.

 HIV is a type of virus called a retrovirus.
 In a person with HIV, antiretroviral therapy reduces the amount of the virus in the body to very low levels.
 When levels are so low that doctors consider them undetectable, the virus can no longer damage the body or transmit to others.